Trip PlannerPlanning

 Day stats and active burn

-How Trailkeep calculates per-section elevation and active calorie burn, and how to improve accuracy.
+How Trailkeep calculates per-section elevation, moving time, and active calorie burn, and how to improve accuracy.

-Each section in the Trip Planner shows a stats row below the waypoint list.
-It displays two things side by side: the section's elevation profile and an Active calorie estimate.
+Each section in the Trip Planner shows a stats row below the waypoint list: estimated moving time, elevation ascent and descent (when GPX boundaries exist), and Active calorie burn.

 Elevation